“Assault & Battery” Defenses & Punishment – California Penal Code 240 & 242 PC

 Generally, the court place you on a period of probation for three years and impose anger management classes in lieu of jail time.
 Furthermore, you may lose your ability to own a firearm for 10 years upon conviction and undergo adverse consequences in obtaining or maintaining a state issued license.

 13. Battery Expungement

 A conviction for simple battery is eligible for expungement under California PC § 1203.4 so long as you completed your period of probation and obeyed all orders from the court.
 An expungement requires a specific petition and proof of service.
 A court hearing will be scheduled and upon approval, the court will dismiss the case pursuant to the 1203.4 statute.
 As a result of the court’s order, you will be released from all penalties and disabilities resulting from your battery conviction.
 For more information in expunging your battery conviction, contact the Law Offices of John D. Rogers.

 • Punching someone else in the face

 • Pushing someone else against the wall

 • Breaking a bottle over someone’s head

 • Hitting someone with a baseball bat or striking object

 15. Free Criminal Defense Consultation

-If you’ve been arrested, charged, or are under investigation for assault PC § 240 or battery PC § 242, contact Assault & Battery Defense Attorney John Rogers at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
+If you’ve been arrested, charged, or are under investigation for assault PC 240 or battery PC 242, contact an experienced Newport Beach violent crimes attorney at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.